 CCP’s Allison Hayward imagines a conversation between former President George W. Bush and President Barack Obama about how to use campaign finance legislation to bolster re-election chances:

 Comments of CCP Vice President of Policy Allison Hayward on Maryland Campaign Finance Reform Proposals

 The Center for Competitive Politics (CCP) submitted comments to a Maryland panel considering changes to the state’s campaign finance law.
 CCP’s policy recommendations include raising contribution limits to permit effective political speech within the structure of campaigns.
 CCP also commented on proposals to regulate political speech disseminated through social media, such as Twitter and Facebook, as well as proposals to invent new disclosure requirements supposedly justified by the U.S. Supreme Court’s ruling in Citizens United v.
 Federal Election Commission.

-Filed Under: Contribution Limits, Contribution Limits Comments, Contribution Limits State, Disclosure, Disclosure Comments, Disclosure State, External Relations Comments and Testimony, External Relations Sub-Pages, State, State Comments and Testimony, Comments and Testimony, Maryland
+Filed Under: Blog, Contribution Limits, Contribution Limits Comments, Contribution Limits State, Disclosure, Disclosure Comments, Disclosure State, External Relations Comments and Testimony, External Relations Sub-Pages, State, State Comments and Testimony, Comments and Testimony, Maryland

 Academics and lawyers continue to parse Citizens United v.
 Federal Election Commission, which as topic de jour for the scholarly crowd may earn a title as this decade’s Bush v.
 Gore.